Project types are... well, exactly what they sound like: types of projects!

 3. Select the Preferences tab.

 4. In the Project Types section, click Edit.

 5. Edit your project types!
 You can:

-Hover over existing project types and click the pencil icon to edit
+Hover over an existing project type and click the pencil icon to edit

-Hover over existing project types and click the trash can icon to delete
+Hover over an existing project type and click the trash can icon to delete

 Want to learn more?